opulencephp/docs/view-basics.md

 > **Note:** If you use the <a href="https://github.com/opulencephp/Project" target="_blank">skeleton project</a>, the PHP and Fortune compilers are already registered to the compiler registry.

 <h4 id="php-compiler">PHP Compiler</h4>
 If your views only use native PHP, name them with the `php` file extension, eg `MyView.php`.
-Then, they'll be compiled as native PHP by Opulence.
 You can still set and use variables in views when using the PHP compiler:

 ##### View.php
 ```php
 <?php echo $foo; ?>
 ```

+##### Application Code
 ```php
 $view->setVar("foo", "bar");
 ```